1Password/terraform-provider-onepassword/README.md

 ## Usage

-Detailed documentation for using this provider can be found [here](https://registry.terraform.io/providers/1Password/onepassword/latest/docs).
+Detailed documentation for using this provider can be found on the [Terraform Registry docs](https://registry.terraform.io/providers/1Password/onepassword/latest/docs).

 ```tf
 terraform {